-Three Months Ended March 31, Char Change
+Three Months En ded March 31, Change

-2010 2009 \$ %
+2011 2010 \$ %

-(Unaudited)

-(In thousands)
+(In thous sands)

-Total selling and marketing expense \$12,718 \$10,486 \$2,232 21.3%

-As a percentage of revenues 35.2% 34.2%
+\$ 18,169 \$ 12,718 \$ 5,451 42.9%

+34.3% 35.2%

-Selling and marketing expenses consist primarily of salaries, benefits, commissions, bonuses, and stock-based compensation paid to our direct sales force and industry analysts, as well as costs related to online and offline advertising, product management, industry conferences, promotional materials, public relations, other sales and marketing programs, and allocated overhead, which is comprised of rent and other facilities related costs, and depreciation expense generated by general purpose equipment and software.
+Selling and marketing expenses consist primarily of salaries, benefits, commissions, bonuses, and stock-based compensation paid to our direct sales force and industry analysts, as well as costs related to online and offline advertising, industry conferences, promotional materials, public relations, other sales and marketing programs, and allocated overhead, which is comprised of rent and other facilities related costs, and depreciation expense generated by general purpose equipment and software.
 All selling and marketing costs are expensed as they are incurred.
 Commission plans are developed for our account managers with criteria and size of sales quotas that vary depending upon the individual's role.
 Commissions are paid to a salesperson and are expensed as selling and marketing costs when a sales contract is executed by both the customer and us.
 In the case of multi-year agreements, one year of commissions is paid initially, with the remaining amounts paid at the beginning of the succeeding years.